ankur-bohra/MoveZoomEvents/README.md

 # MoveZoomEvents
-Moves zoom events from other calendars to primary calendar so that events are directly accessible in the zoom desktop client.
+Move zoom events from other calendars to primary calendar so that events are directly accessible in the zoom desktop client.

 ## Usage
 Create a task in the task scheduler to launch pythonw in your preferred environment with the argument `src/main.py` and starting in this project's root directory.